west757/PayLES/README.md

 add drill pay
-add security, no sql injection, other security attributes validation checks verify adjusted screen sizes check mobile use add in error alerts for different things add more html5 validation attributes like required, type="email", etc autofocus the first input on forms highlight the current page in the navigation add error handling for all file operations and user inputs log errors to a file or monitoring service check for edge cases ask about type hints add unit tests for core logic, or flask's test client for route testing update readme
+add security, no sql injection, other security attributes validation checks check mobile use add in error alerts for different things check for edge cases add unit tests for core logic, or flask's test client for route testing update readme